 The iGCSE and A-Level route is highly advantageous for Swiss students and provides a second chance for students who have gone through the local system to enter both Swiss and international universities.

-Our 3-year programme allows the necessary iGCSE and A-level qualifications to be achieved to allow entry into Swiss universities after completing compulsory Swiss schooling.
+Our programme allows the necessary iGCSE and A-level qualifications to be achieved to allow entry into Swiss universities after completing compulsory Swiss schooling.
+In some cases, this can be done in one academic year.

 Swiss universities accept iGCSEs and A-Levels and these are not subject to the same quotas as the Swiss Matura.
 To enter the following grades are generally required: